 - Anesthesia mistakes

-At Chalik & Chalik, we know that medical malpractice is unfortunately a rather uncommon type of personal injury accident in Florida.
+At Chalik & Chalik, we know that medical malpractice is unfortunately a rather uncommon type of personal injury accident in Fort Lauderdale.
 Still, many people try to file these claims every year.
 If you have reason to suspect a healthcare professional’s negligence or intent to harm involved in your recent injury or a loved one’s death, speak to a lawyer.
 You may also have a claim if the facility itself is guilty of negligence – for example, if a life-saving machine broke down due to lack of maintenance or an unsanitary facility contributed to your injury or illness.

 Medical Malpractice Lawsuit Guidelines in Fort Lauderdale